subconsciousnetwork/subtext/rfcs/2021-10-07-slashlinks.md

 A quick preview:

 ```
-Links are wrapped in angle brackets, like this <https://example.com>, and can appear anywhere in text.
+Bare http links https://example.com will be automatically linked.

-You can also just paste bare links, like https://example.com, and Subtext will try to sniff them out and automatically link them.
+You can also wrap links in angle brackets <https://example.com>.

-Subtext might not be able to sniff out exotic protocols like <ipfs://asdfasdfasdfasdf>.
-You can use angle brackets for those cases.
+This is useful for exotic protocols like <ipfs://asdfasdfasdfasdf>.

 This is a /slashlink, it is a shortcut for linking to an /internal-page.
 ```